 The values of a, b and c.

 The value of the test ratio (b – a)/c.

+A discussion of why the test results are or are not reasonable and expected, given the nature of the product and any product or supporting asset features that could result in material interest rate risk or asset return volatility.

 Appendix 3: Deterministic Reserve Updates